hashicorp/consul-terraform-sync/docs/config.md

 ```

 #### Multiple Provider Configurations
-Consul NIA supports the [Terraform feature to define multiple configurations](https://www.terraform.io/docs/configuration/providers.html#alias-multiple-provider-configurations) for the same provider by leveraging the `alias` meta-argument.
+Sync supports the [Terraform feature to define multiple configurations](https://www.terraform.io/docs/configuration/providers.html#alias-multiple-provider-configurations) for the same provider by leveraging the `alias` meta-argument.
 Define multiple provider blocks with the same provider name and set the `alias` to a unique value across a given provider.
 Select which provider configuration to use for a task by specifying the configuration with the provider name and alias (`<name>.<alias>`) within the list of providers in the [`task.provider`](#task) parameter.

-The example Consul NIA configuration below defines two similar tasks executing the same module with different instances of the Vault provider.
+The example Sync configuration below defines two similar tasks executing the same module with different instances of the Vault provider.

 ```hcl
 provider "vault" {